 - 1. Monitor all sanctions/rewards recorded on Behaviour Watch/ClassCharts for your form.
-Issues with behaviour, attendance and uniform should be discussed with the relevant pupils/students during tutorial time. - 2.
-Pupils/students who continually receive sanctions should be monitored and placed on form tutor book report. - 3.
+Issues with behaviour, attendance and uniform should be discussed with the relevant learners during tutorial time. - 2.
+Learners who continually receive sanctions should be monitored and placed on form tutor book report. - 3.
 Apply uniform sanctions at breaktime.